iarsystems/crun-evaluation-guide/README.md

 >- [x] Division by zero

 12. Rebuild, Download and Debug the executable (<kbd>CTRL</kbd> + <kbd>D</kbd>).
-> :bulb: When creating applications, there are situations where relying on the wrapping around property of overflown unsigned integers is efficient.
-In such cases, specific C-RUN checks can be simply deselected :white_medium_square:.
-Disabling the checks you do not need will generally yield improved execution time and code size.
+> Disabling the checks you do not need will generally yield improved execution time and code size.

 13. By default, C-RUN will __Stop__ at each detected error.
 In the __C-RUN Messages__, the _Default action_ can be changed to __Log__ or __Ignore__.